Cloud-based design tool Figma launches plug-ins – TechCrunch

-Figma, the startup looking to put design tools in the cloud, has today announced new plugins for the platform that will help users clean up their workflows.
+Figma, the startup looking to put design tools in the cloud, has today announced new plug-ins for the platform that will help users clean up their workflows.

-Figma cofounder and CEO Dylan Field says that plug-ins have been the most requested feature from users since the company’s launch.
-So, for the last year, the team has been working to build plug-in functionality on the back of Figma’s API (launched in March 2018) with three main priorities: stability, speed, and security.
+Figma co-founder and CEO Dylan Field says that plug-ins have been the most requested feature from users since the company’s launch.
+So, for the last year, the team has been working to build plug-in functionality on the back of Figma’s API (launched in March 2018) with three main priorities: stability, speed and security.

 The company has been testing plug-ins in beta for a while now, with 40 plug-ins approved at launch today.